 Lois Keidan (Director) is a co-founder of the Live Art Development Agency.
 She was Director of Live Arts at the Institute of Contemporary Arts, London from 1992 to 1997 where she devised a year-round programme of new performance and initiated numerous new ventures for established and emerging artists.
 Prior to the ICA, she was responsible for national policy and provision for Performance Art and interdisciplinary practices at the Arts Council of Great Britain.
 She contributes articles on performance to a range of journals and publications and gives talks and presentations on performance at festivals, colleges, venues and conferences in Britain and internationally.
 She sits on a number of Boards and Advisory Panels, including Artsadmin (London) and Performa (New York).
 In 1999, she was awarded an Honorary Fellowship by Dartington College of Arts, and in 2009, she was awarded an Honorary Fellowship by Queen Mary, University of London.

 Finn Love (Programmes) joined LADA as Coordinator in January 2017 and began their current role in June 2018.
 Finn graduated from Queen Mary University of London in 2015 with a BA in Drama, and in 2016 with an MA in Theatre and Performance.
 Finn is a dancer and promoter who runs clubs nights across London and performs regularly throughout the UK and internationally.
 Finn’s work attempts to question and critique cultural marginalisation and identity politics.

 Joseph Morgan Schofield (Resources & Coordination) joined LADA in June 2018.
-Joseph is a practicing artist working around ritual action, transformation and the body.
+Joseph is a practising artist working around ritual action, transformation and the body.
 They are the lead artist of F U T U R E R I T U A L, a performance and research project considering the use place and function of ritual in contemporary queer and performance cultures.
 Joseph has performed widely in the UK and throughout Europe.
 They graduated from Queen Mary University, London in 2016 with an MA in Theatre and Performance.
 Before coming to LADA, Joseph was the Festival Administrator at the National Student Drama Festival.